 The search for tin in St-Renan

 The birds of the lakes of St-Renan

 The name of this small neighbouring commune of Le Conquet comes from that of Saint Tugdual, also known as Saint Pabu.
 This Welsh monk who came to evangelize the Armorican country would have established his first monastery there as early as the Ve century.
-With a focus on livestock and agricultural production, Trébabu, which has only 4 km2, is developing its housing estates in order to significantly increase its population, which in 2014 reached only 342 inhabitants.
+Focused on livestock and agricultural production, Trébabu, which covers just 4 km2, is developing its housing estates in order to significantly increase its population, which stands at just 361.
 Its church, nestled in the hollow of a romantic valley, and its Notre-Dame du Val chapel, whose main statue has recently undergone an astonishing peregrination, are worth a visit.